insin/newforms/docs/fields.rst

    * Default widget: :js:class:`TextInput`
    * Empty value: ``''`` (an empty string)
-   * Normalizes to: A string.
-IPv6 addresses are normalized as described below.
+   * Normalises to: A string.
+IPv6 addresses are normalised as described below.
    * Validates that the given value is a valid IP address.
    * Error message keys: ``required``, ``invalid``

-   The IPv6 address normalization follows :rfc:`4291#section-2.2` section 2.2,
+   The IPv6 address normalisation follows :rfc:`4291#section-2.2` section 2.2,
    including using the IPv4 format suggested in paragraph 3 of that section, like ``::ffff:192.0.2.0``.
-For example, ``2001:0::0:01`` would be normalized to ``2001::1``, and ``::ffff:0a0a:0a0a`` to ``::ffff:10.10.10.10``.
+For example, ``2001:0::0:01`` would be normalised to ``2001::1``, and ``::ffff:0a0a:0a0a`` to ``::ffff:10.10.10.10``.
 All characters are converted to lowercase.